 One final word about math mode: When you use the single '$' to go into math mode and then back out, this inserts your mathematical type in the middle of the paragraph.
 If what you want is to give an equation or mathematical phrase on its own, go into math mode with a double '$$' and back out the same way.
 This will put that incident of math mode on its own line, centered.
 Some commands will come out looking different if you put them on their own line.
 For instance, if you use $\sum_{i=0}^{n} i$, the limits on the sum will be to the right of the sum symbol.
 However, if you use $$\sum_{i=0}^{n} i$$, the limits will be on the top and the bottom.

 When you have finished writing your .tex file, compile it.
-(See "setting up your computer.")
+(See Step 1.)
 If you had no bugs in your LaTeX code it'll go right through and give you a thumbs up.
-However, you will probably have some errors.
+However, you will often have some errors.
 Most errors fit into one of these few categories:

-If you have a LaTeX bug that you can't figure out, if worse comes to worse, just delete the problematic section and put a bunch of \bigskip commands in its place.
+If you have a LaTeX bug that you can't figure out, if worse comes to worse, use the following time-honored trick: delete the problematic section and put a bunch of \bigskip commands in its place.
 Print out your file, write the solution down, and scan that page.
-You can submit your solution in more than one file.
+You can insert the scanned page into your PDF, or simply submit your solution in more than one file.

 Acknowledgements: This tutorial adapted from Yevgeniy Dodis's LaTeX tutorial at NYU.